sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 **Configuration**

 The file download behavior is controlled by the system configuration.
-It can be alternatively overridden by the application configuration.
+It can be alternatively overridden by the app configuration.
 The system download behavior configuration can be set in the `system.json` file of [**Glue42 Enterprise**](https://glue42.com/enterprise/) from the `"downloadSettings"` property of the `"windows"` top-level key:

 System configuration example: